 ## Accessibility Standards

-- Color alone must never convey meaning -- use symbol + text
+- Color alone must never convey meaning (symbol plus text).

 # In each agent's frontmatter: